dracula99gr/Minecraft_Simple_IP_Bot/README.md

 ## Credits
  [@tomasalias](https://www.github.com/tomasalias) :)
-This project was purely based on his work of [Ngrokcommunication](https://github.com/tomasalias/ngrok-mc-impl) plug-in.
+This project was based on his work of [Ngrokcommunication](https://github.com/tomasalias/ngrok-mc-impl) plug-in.
 He inspired me and helped me with the coding part, because I was too noob to fullfil this on my own. :P